 The Convention on the Rights of Persons with Disabilities provides the human rights standard for the provision of assistance.

-The number of casualties recorded annually has dropped dramatically from 15,000-20,000 people injured or killed each year in the early 1990s to less than 5,000 nowadays, but the global number of survivors keeps growing.
+The number of casualties recorded annually dropped dramatically from 15,000-20,000 people injured or killed each year in the early 1990s to less than 6,500 in recent years, however, 2016 (at least 8,605) saw numbers go up sharply once again.
+The global number of survivors keeps growing.

 - Ensure the participation of survivors in the planning, implementation, monitoring, and evaluation of victim assistance.

 - Develop an inter-agency and inter-sectoral coordination mechanism.
-Assign a focal point in charge of victim assistance, with the authority and adequate resources to carry out his/her task.
+Assign a focal point in charge of victim assistance, with the authority and adequate resources to carry out their task.

 - Monitor and evaluate the implementation of victim assistance and provide reports every year.
 Donors should report on the actual impact of their support on victims' lives, especially when financial support is not specifically dedicated to VA but is channeled through the health or development sectors.